jrhackett/capranav/README.md

 CapraNav was created for CS 3733 Software Engineering at Worcester Polytechnic Institute during B term 2015.

+## Implementation

+CapraNav uses the A* algorithm to find the shortest path between locations on campus.
+The UI is done in Java FX.
+The graph is stored locally in JSON files, parsed into a HashMap using GSON.
+Email functionality is done using the JavaX Mail API.
+CapraSync (the "Get Involed" pane) parses XML data from OrgSync's public RSS feed.

 ## Installation

 Clone our repo, open the "FinalProduct" folder.
-Within that there is a folder for Windows/Mac/Linux, and inside each of those is an executable. capra.exe/.jar is CapraNav, devtool.exe/.jar is the MapBuilder tool.
+Within that there is a folder for Windows/Mac/Linux, and inside each of those is an executable. capra.exe/.jar is CapraNav, devtool.jar is the MapBuilder tool.

 ## Usage